What’s In a Dress Code?

 T-shirts may be allowed on casual Fridays, but how do you make clear the huge difference between the plain, tasteful Gap variety and one that screams the name of a rock band or brand of beer?
 Summer is when the company dress code policy can get a real workout-so you need to make sure you have one in place.

 You don’t have to spend hours agonizing over language like “Types of tops not allowed in our facilities include halter, tube, spaghetti-strap and midriff.
 Spandex content in all garments cannot exceed 25 percent.”
 As a former HR executive who has personally overseen the creation of at least ten dresscode policies in my day, I can attest that 99 percent of them were a huge waste of effort.
-But there IS a way you can convey to your employees what your company deems appropriate
+But there IS a way you can convey to your employees what your company deems appropriate office attire.

 In the worst cases, dress code policies are not just ineffective – they’re also offensive.
 They can alienate more employees than any other kind of policy.
 That’s because they inadvertently manage to treat employees like children AND get queasily specific in their discussion of what employees are allowed to wear to work.
 Does your CEO really want to sign off on a policy that goes into detail about thongs showing above low-rise khakis?